taDachs/faxcoin/README.md

 Messenger for people with taste.

 # Usage
-Just run
+Build the jar:
 ```shell
 mvn package
 ```

-to build the jar and
+Run the node:
 ```shell
 java -jar target/faxcoin-0.0.1-SNAPSHOT.jar -a [address to run on]:[port to run on] -p [port to run on]
 ```